Financial-Times/n-swg/README.md

 manualInitDomain: 'ft.com',
 /* [optional] if provided swg will be imported in manual mode and inited with the provided domain (it only works for ft.com at the time of writing).
-If not passed the config will be pulled by swg-js from JSON-LD markup. */
+If not passed the config will be pulled by swg-js from JSON-LD markup.
+It is important to note that SwG will not work if it cannot find config */

 sandbox: false,
 /* [optional] if true imports the sandbox version of swg.js */